-Apply to OSD to receive disability related services in 3 steps.
+To apply to OSD to receive disability related services, please complete the following 3 steps:

 You must have a valid AVC student ID number and AVC e-mail.

-After submitting your application and uploading your documents, the OSD Director or a Disability Services Specialist will review your OSD online application and disability verification and will call you to set up an intake appointment** via Zoom or Cranium Cafe.
+After submitting your application and uploading your documents, the OSD Director or a Disability Services Specialist will review your OSD online application and disability verification and an OSD staff member will call you to set up an intake appointment** via Zoom or Cranium Cafe.

-If you need any assistance with the application or uploading of documents you can call OSD staff at (661) 722-6360, (voice/relay) or visit the office located at T100.
-Staff will be glad to help.
+If you need any assistance with the application or uploading of documents you can contact us at OSD@avc.edu or 661-722-6360.

 The Office for Students With Disabilities encourages students to be as independent and self-reliant as possible.
 We work closely with each student to assess their needs and provide those support services and accommodations that directly address a student's functional limitations as a result of their disability.